The Tunnel Effect: Building Data Representations in Deep Neural Networks: Introduction

 Our investigation focuses on severely overparameterized neural networks through the prism of their representations as the core components for studying neural network behavior~\citep{nguyen2020wide,konrblith19cka}.

-We challenge the commonly held intuition that deeper layers are responsible for capturing more complex and task-specific features~\citep{olah2018the,yang2019fine}.
+We extend the commonly held intuition that deeper layers are responsible for capturing more complex and task-specific features~\citep{olah2017feature,yang2019fine} by showing that neural networks after learning low and high-level features use the remaining layers for compressing obtained representations.

 Specifically, we demonstrate that deep neural networks split into two parts exhibiting distinct behavior.
 The first part, which we call the extractor, builds representations, while the other, dubbed {\it the tunnel}, propagates the representations further to the model's output, compressing them significantly.
+As we show, this behavior has important implications for generalization, transfer learning, and continual learning.
 To investigate the tunnel effect, we conduct multiple experiments that support our findings and shed some light on the potential source of this behavior.
-Our findings can be summarized as follows: \begin{itemize}[topsep=0pt,parsep=1pt,partopsep=0pt] \item We discover and extensively examine the tunnel effect, namely, deep networks naturally split into \emph{the extractor} responsible for building representations and \emph{the compressing tunnel}, which minimally contributes to the final performance.
-The extractor-tunnel split emerges early in training and persists later on. \item We show that the tunnel deteriorates the generalization ability on out-of-distribution data. \item We show that the tunnel exhibits task-agnostic behavior in a continual learning scenario.
+Our findings can be summarized as follows: \begin{itemize}[topsep=0pt,parsep=0pt,partopsep=0pt] \item We conceptualize and extensively examine the tunnel effect, namely, deep networks naturally split into \emph{the extractor} responsible for building representations and \emph{the compressing tunnel}, which minimally contributes to the final performance.
+The extractor-tunnel split emerges early in training and persists later on. \item We show that the tunnel deteriorates the generalization ability on out-of-distribution data.

+\item We show that the tunnel exhibits task-agnostic behavior in a continual learning scenario.
 Simultaneously it leads to higher catastrophic forgetting of the model. \end{itemize}